 Residents of states observing federal and state restrictions expressed satisfaction with fewer hours spent working from the office.
 The Economist cites data showing pre-pandemic Americans spent only 5% of their working time at home.
 By Spring 2020 the figure was 60% and the transition was going more smoothly than expected.

 No profession was more impacted by this shift than psychotherapy.
-The standard practice has always been for treatment to take place in an office setting, doctor and patient seated across from one another in proximity, Covid’s restrictions forced therapy out of the office and into the virtual sphere, thrusting the whole field into uncharted territory.
+The standard practice has always been for treatment to take place in an office setting, doctor and patient seated across from one another in close proximity, Covid’s restrictions forced therapy out of the office and into the virtual sphere, thrusting the whole field into uncharted territory.

 State of emergency laws were passed to accommodate new challenges, and they ushered in a wave of crucial changes, including the suspension of confusing, restrictive state licensing laws that prevented clinicians from treating patients in different states, marking a significant shift in the landscape of medical state licensing requirements.
 Psychiatrists had been treated like lawyers under the former legislation, permitted to practice only in states where they had passed a regional exam.
 The regulation makes sense for lawyers, given the variance of state laws, but not for doctors, who treat the same psychiatric symptoms regardless of geography.
 Clinical depression looks no different in California than it does in New York.
 With restrictions lifted, access to treatment grew exponentially.
 Residents of rural areas, historically underserved because of clinician shortages, got care.
 People sheltering in place out of state did not experience any harmful interruptions to their therapeutic work.
 Without the increased flexibility, millions of people would have been left to navigate the distress of isolation, economic uncertainty, and grief, all alone.